patricia264/proseminar_geocomputation_patriciagribi/README.md

 For the following project, the variables of interest are temperature and CO2 over time.
 These variables will be conducted from different datasets and therefore different sources:

-- Antarctic surface temperature and elevation during the Last Glacial Maximum [Buizert et al. 2021]:
-  Temperature and elevation reconstructions for 7 Antarctic ice core locations for the past 40,000 years, based on Antarctic ice core borehole temperature and d15N.

 - Corrected EPICA Dome C CO2 record [Bereiter et al. 2015]: Data of different ice cores ranging up until 800'000 years ago.
 CO2 in ppm.